10:07 AM

 Hiring diverse models for new video and photo assets

-Hosted Edge Outdoors in the summer of 2023.
+Hosted Edge Outdoors in the summer of 2023 and 2024.
 Conducted photoshoots throughout their retreat to use in marketing & other promotional material.

 Continue efforts for multilingual communications (particularly Spanish).